-Nexteer is headquartered near Detroit, traded on the Hong Kong Stock Exchange, and located on 5 different continents.
+Nexteer is headquartered near Detroit, traded on the Hong Kong Stock Exchange, and has a physical presence on 5 continents.
 It was essential that the website be launched in multiple languages.

 We quickly learned it was not as easy as copying and pasting translated text.
 For example, it is nearly impossible to implement responsive web design in Chinese websites while adhering to their grammar rules.
 In Polish, diacritic characters and dramatic differences in word lengths required that we make changes to the site’s design and underlying code to ensure it displayed properly.

 Once translated, we provided training sessions to Nexteer’s global marketing teams via Skype so they understood how to manage their site moving forward.

 A website this large is a team effort.
 You need technical information from engineers, insight from investor relations managers, resources from the purchasing department, feedback from the marketing team, technical guidance from the IT staff, and translation assistance from Nexteer employees around the globe.